sparkflows/sparkflows-docs/docs/installation/index.rst

 Installation and Administration
 ===============================

-Install on the cloud, on-premise or even on your laptop.
-Fire Insights seamlessly integrates with the most complex of Enterprise Environments.
+Fire Insights can be installed on the cloud, on-premise or even on your laptop.
+It seamlessly integrates with the most complex of Enterprise Environments.

 .. panels::
     :container: container-lg pb-3